Computer Siksha

 Key Rules of Netiquette

-Think before you type — words online are permanent.
-Always consider how your message may affect others.
+• Think before you type — words online are permanent; always consider how your message may affect others.

-Avoid caps lock — writing in ALL CAPS is considered shouting and is disrespectful.
+• Avoid caps lock — writing in ALL CAPS is considered shouting and is disrespectful.

-Respect privacy — never share someone else’s personal information without permission.
+• Respect privacy — never share someone else’s personal information without permission.

-Credit original creators — always acknowledge the source when sharing content online.
+• Credit original creators — always acknowledge the source when sharing content online.

 Cyberbullying and Netiquette

 When you install software, you agree to specific rules about how you can use it.
 These rules are called a software license.
 The license determines whether you can copy, share, modify, or sell the software.
-Understanding software licenses is a critical part of cyber ethics.

 Types of Software Licenses